 A Heritage of Passion

-Look closely at the Herzog label and you can see the drive, the passion, the summary of nine generations who brought our family to where it is today.
-From the courts of Kaiser Franz Joseph of the Austro-Hungarian Empire, to a Europe torn by war, to the streets of New York City, to the fertile soils of California, the Herzog story is one family’s enduring commitment to their Jewish identity and belief in the promise of America.
+Look closely at the Herzog label and you can see the drive, the passion, and the story of nine generations who brought our family to where it is today.
+From the courts of Kaiser Franz Joseph of the Austro-Hungarian Empire, to a Europe torn by war, to the streets of New York City, to the vineyards of California, the Herzog story is one of a family’s enduring commitment to their Jewish identity and their belief in the promise of America.

 Our Family Roots